Jurickson Profar Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.86 team ERA that ranks eighth among all MLB pitching staffs.
+- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.85).

-- Braves pitchers combine to give up 72 home runs (1.1 per game), the 10th-fewest in baseball.
+- Braves pitchers combine to rank 13th in baseball in home runs given up (74 total, 1.1 per game).

-- Smith-Shawver (0-0) starts for the Braves, his second of the season.
+- Shuster gets the start for the Braves, his eighth of the season.
+He is 3-2 with a 5.05 ERA and 21 strikeouts in 35 2/3 innings pitched.

-- In his last time out on Friday, the right-hander tossed 5 1/3 innings against the Washington Nationals, giving up no earned runs while surrendering three hits.
+- In his last appearance on Saturday, the left-hander went five innings against the Washington Nationals, giving up three earned runs while surrendering eight hits.

+- The 24-year-old has amassed an ERA of 5.05, with 5.3 strikeouts per nine innings, in seven games this season.
+Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.